wangjiezhe/awesome-stars/README.md

 ## TypeScript

 - [typescript-book](https://github.com/basarat/typescript-book) - :books: The definitive guide to TypeScript and possibly the best TypeScript book :book:.
 Free and Open Source 🌹
-- [jupyterlab](https://github.com/jupyterlab/jupyterlab) - JupyterLab computational environment.
-This is a very early preview, and is not suitable for general usage yet.
 - [upterm](https://github.com/railsware/upterm) - A terminal emulator for the 21st century.
-- [ppietnu-report-style](https://github.com/betamint/ppietnu-report-style) - Standard TeXmacs styles for report of PPIETNU (Planning Project for Innovation and Entrepreneurship Training of National Undergraduate) in China

 ## Vala